helxplatform/dug/README.md

 REDIS_HOST=localhost
 ```

-(These values are already set up correctly in the running docker container if using docker-compose)
+(These values are already set up in the running docker container)

-Then you can actually run the crawler:
+Then you can actually crawl the data:

 ```shell
 dug --crawl-file data/test_variables_v1.0.csv --parser-type="TOPMedTag"